liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 Once the site collection is created, you should be able to sign-in using either the Windows or the federated site collection administrator account.

 ## Step 7: Set up People Picker
 In OIDC authentication, the People Picker doesn't validate the input, which can lead to misspellings or users accidentally selecting the wrong claim type.
-This can be addressed either by using a Custom Claims Provider, or by using the new UPA-backed claim provider included in SharePoint Server Subscription Edition.
+This problem can be addressed either by using a Custom Claims Provider, or by using the new UPA-backed claim provider included in SharePoint Server Subscription Edition.
 To configure a UPA-backed claim provider, see [Enhanced People Picker for modern authentication](/sharepoint/administration/enhanced-people-picker-for-trusted-authentication-method).